Xanax for Anxiety: Is it a Good Long-Term Solution?

 Other uncomfortable withdrawal symptoms may include:

 Don’t go through the pain of Xanax withdrawals alone.
-At River Oaks Treatment Center, we offer a variety of addiction and withdrawal treatment services including medical detox.
-We are here to help you face your addiction head on, call us today for more information.
+At River Oaks Treatment Center, we offer a variety of addiction and withdrawal treatment services including medical detox and several other levels of addiction treatment.

-Detoxing from Xanax with medical help may take a couple weeks, but the slower process is important since the body must relearn to manage its own neurochemistry.
+Detoxing from Xanax with medical help may take a couple of weeks, but the slower process is important since the body must relearn to manage its own neurochemistry.
 Once detox has been completed, an evidence-based treatment program can continue the process of overcoming addiction.
-Detox by itself is not addiction treatment, and this is especially true for people who struggle with a co-occurring mental illness like panic disorder as well as addiction to a drug like Xanax.

-Talk therapy in groups and individually is the best approach during rehabilitation.
+Talk therapy in groups and individually is an effective approach during rehabilitation.
 An aftercare plan is also key to staying sober and managing an anxiety disorder or insomnia.